-In an ideal world, all B2B transactions would be straightforward.
+In an ideal world, all B2B accounts receivable would be straightforward.
 Your customer asks you to provide something, you do it, and the customer pays you.
-However, this is often not the case, especially when your customers are big-box retailers.
+However, it ends up a lot more complicated, especially when your customers are big-box retailers.

-- Agreed to Deductions.
-Trade promotion deals, cash discounts, markdowns, approved returns.
-This category represents the largest percentage of deductions taken and has a very high error rate, ost customers take cash discount deductions even when they pay late, and errors on return quantities or pricing are more often the case than not.
+- Agreed-to Deductions.
+Trade promotion billback deals, cash discounts, markdowns, approved returns.
+The "agreed-to" category represents the largest percentage of deductions but has a very high error rate, ost customers take cash discount deductions even when they pay late, and errors on return quantities or pricing are more often the case than not.

 - Preventable Deductions.
-This includes process errors, such as unclear trade promotions wording, billing, EDI errors, shortages, delivering late or early, etc. Many of these can be systemic and will continue happening forever unless the root causes are solved.
+Self-inflicted deductions include confusing trade promotions, errors in billing, EDI errors, shortages, OTIF violations, and delivering late or early.
+Many of these can be systemic and will continue happening forever unless the root causes are solved.

-- Unauthorized or Excessive Deductions, such as trade promotion deductions not meeting the deal parameters, late discounts, customer returns errors, pricing, counting errors.
-Excessive amounts deducted on otherwise proper deductions are included here as well, including too-high returns pricing, incorrect quantities charged back, etc.
+- Unauthorized or Excessive Deductions, such as trade promotion deductions violating the deal parameters, double deductions, late discounts, customer returns errors, pricing, counting errors.
+Excessive amounts deducted on otherwise proper deductions are included here as well, including incorrect pricing and quantities charged back, etc.

-Most, perhaps 80% of deductions are legitimate, but even those that are part of “Agreed to” classification contain errors that in the aggregate create large losses for the manufacturer.
+Perhaps 80% of all deductions are approved, but even those that are part of the “Agreed to” classification contain errors that, in the aggregate, create huge losses for the manufacturer.

-Read on to learn more about the deduction segment of the cycle and how automation can help you keep it in check.
+Read on to learn more about the deduction segment of the cycle and how deduction management automation can help you keep it in check.

-Today, however, the process is deduct first and leave it to the seller to figure out later, and it isn’t a simple procedure.
-After your customer receives an invoice, they may dispute certain terms, apply a discount, or issue a claim if did not receive the order as written.
-This leads to issuance of a debit memo deduction and often delays in payment, more work for your A/R department, and a reduction in the revenue you will collect.
+Today, however, the process is to deduct first and leave it to the supplier to figure out, and it isn’t a simple procedure.
+After your customer receives an invoice, they may dispute certain terms, apply a discount, or issue a claim the order was not received as written.
+This leads to the issuance of a debit memo deduction and often delays in payment, more work for your A/R department, and a reduction in the revenue you will collect.

 In some cases, deductions can be chalked up to mistakes made on either end of the transaction.
 Perhaps the customer entered the wrong SKU pricing, or you made an invoicing error, your fulfillment center short shipped the order, or shipped late (or early) by a couple of days.
 There are also cases of deductions taken by customers trying to take advantage of a deal that is no longer available.

 As a leader in accounts receivable automation and deduction outsourcing, Smyyth offers automated tools for managing your deductions, invoice collections, auto cash application, and other order-to-cash processes.
-For example, our Carixa Cloud Deductions module utilizes best-practice deduction strategies, AI-and RPA-driven processes, and an easy-to-understand performance reporting , while automating and streamlining your operations for efficiency.
-With the help of this solution, you can also with a click easily use third-party services to outsource problem categories — such as trade promotions and cash discounts — and automatically audit and recover deductions to recapture your lost profits.
+For example, our Carixa Cloud Deductions module utilizes best-practice deduction strategies, AI-and RPA-driven processes, and easy-to-understand performance reports, while automating and streamlining your operations for efficiency.
+With the help of this software solution, you can also, with a click, easily use third-party services to outsource problem categories — such as trade promotions and cash discounts to automatically audit and recover deductions and recapture your lost profits.

 When you choose to automate deduction processing, you can more easily identify the root causes of preventable deductions, reduce the long time it takes to process deductions (Deduction Days Outstanding (DDO), increase your revenues, and more.
 If you’re ready to learn more about our A/R automation systems and get started, reach out to one of our experts today.